Amed Rosario Player Props: Dodgers vs. Athletics

-He reached base in his only plate appearance in his most recent appearance against the Reds.
+He had a hitless performance in his most recent game (0-for-4) against the Athletics.

 Amed Rosario Game Info & Props vs. the Athletics